fastn-stack/package-proxy/README.md

 # package-proxy

-HTTP proxy to download fastn package in case github is unreachable
+HTTP proxy to download fastn package in case github is unreachable.